jason-kerney/blog/_posts/2023/2023-05-05-consent-for-crucial-conversations.md

 When we engage in a crucial conversation, we are making a big assumption.
 We are assuming we have some knowledge of the situation that the recipient does not have, and would benefit from.
 We need to also approach this with the assumption that the person will have knowledge we do not have, and that we will benefit from.
 This will make gaining consent easier, if they trust that they can challenge what is said in a meaningful way.

-If the person has no way to challenge, it will be harder to gain consent, but if you are honest with the person about the situation it can help..
+If the person has no way to challenge, it will be harder to gain consent, but if you are honest with the person about the situation it can help.

 ## Remember to Ask

-Once you have layed the ground work, you cannot assume you have consent.
+Once you have laid the groundwork, you cannot assume you have consent.
 You need to ask.
 This is the most crucial part of this.
 By asking for permission you are gaining a chance to be truly heard.
 Without asking, you are not making way for the person to be engaged in what you say.
 You are also not giving the option to opt out.

 ## What to do if You Can't Get Consent